lowcodeunit/public-web-docs/docs/tutorials/deploying-docusaurus-on-low-code-unit.md

 Before we can continue, we need to register your ESP32 device with Iot Ensemble

-## Part 5 - Configuring IoT Ensemble
+## Part 5 - Configuring Low Code Unit

 Before we can tell your device where to send data, we first need somewhere to send the data.
-There are a number of different ways this can be accomplished, with IoT Ensemble the focus is helping you leverage best practice cloud IoT technology.
+There are a number of different ways this can be accomplished, with Low Code Unit the focus is helping you leverage best practice cloud IoT technology.
 Here we'll be using the Azure IoT Hub to connect devices to a shared data flow, and then make it avaiable downstream for use in other applications.

-Follow these steps to create a new device in IoT Ensemble.
-For more details on the full IoT Ensemble experience, check out our [full documentation](../getting-started/connecting-first-device).
+Follow these steps to create a new device in Low Code Unit.
+For more details on the full Low Code Unit experience, check out our [full documentation](../getting-started/connecting-first-device).

-Start by navigating to the [IoT Ensemble Dashboard](https://www.iot-ensemble.com/dashboard) and sign in or sign up.
+Start by navigating to the [Low Code Unit Dashboard](https://www.lowcodeunit.com/dashboard) and sign in or sign up.
 For the purposes of moving forward, you will only need the Free license and no credit card will be required.

 ### Enroll a Device